LPCIC/coq-elpi/apps/tc/README.md

 # Type class solver

-This folder contains an alternative implementation of a type class solver for coq written in elpi.
+The TC app is an alternative implementation of a type class solver for Coq written in elpi.
 This solver is composed by two main parts, the **compiler** and the **solver**.
-The former takes coq classes and instances and "translates" them into the elpi representation, whereas the latter is the elpi tactic aiming to make instance search on coq goals.
+The former takes Coq classes and instances and "translates" them into the elpi rules, whereas the latter is the elpi tactic performing instance search on Coq goals.

 - [The compiler](#the-compiler)
   - [Class compilation](#class-compilation)